manjushan12/tinychat1/README.md

 5. Provide a way to change the status of the user from 'Busy'
 6. Add websocket-io to the client, to listen for real time messages from the server and update the messages accordingly and to post data to, that the server can receive
 7. Provide a way to edit a previously sent message

+##### Testing on Browsers

+* The app is tested and verified on Firefox and Chrome Browsers on the desktop.

+* The app is not expected to work on mobile responsive designs.
+It has not been designed or tested for mobile versions.